-620. Organization and Administration of Physical Education and Athletics (5).
+Organization and Administration of Physical Education and Athletics (5).

 Designed to explore the theoretical and practical aspects of organizational structures and personnel management, and improving public relations as these relate to administering physical education and athletic units.
-Emphasis will be placed on the behavioristic theories relevant to recruitment and selection practices and on ways of enhancing schoolcommunity and school-media relationships.
+Emphasis will be placed on the behavioristic theories relevant to recruitment and selection practices and on ways of enhancing school-community and school-media relationships.
 May be taught concurrently with PE 420.

-622. Problems and Issues in Physical Education (5).
+Problems and Issues in Physical Education (5).

-An independent study course designed as a research oriented course to enable the student an opportunity to conduct a research project related to current problems and issues in physical education.
+An independent study course designed as a research oriented course to enable the student to conduct research related to current problems and issues in physical education.
 With faculty supervision the student will conduct a research project in his or her area of specialization.
 Emphasis will be placed on basic and applied research techniques as they apply to the student's problem area.

-623. Scientific Basis of Coaching (5).
+Scientific Basis of Coaching (5).